 Now look at this space: with the dark wood accent throughout the room, the dark paintings on the wall, this bold color actually blends in with the environment so well that you don’t even register this paint color as something unusual.

-I think my takeaway here is to always choose paint colors in relation to what’s in a room, rather than choosing it by itself.
+To me, the most important thing is to always choose paint colors according to what’s in the room, rather than picking one out of the blue.
 If you are building a brand new space, maybe paint color can be the jumping off point and choose furniture around it.
 If you are repainting walls of a finished space, then think about what paint goes well with your existing furniture.

 I also love that they added a pair of orange pillows to add some accent color.
 Because the entire space is based on a yellow tone so nothing really looks jarring, even though there are quite some bold colors within the space.